-Four/Five/Six-Phase Buck CPU Controller
+Two/Three/Four-Phase Buck CPU Controller

-The NCP5316 provides full-featured and flexible control for the latest high-performance CPUs.
-The IC can be programmed as a four-, five- or six-phase buck controller, and the per-phase switching frequency can be as high as 1.0 MHz.
+The NCP5314 provides full-featured and flexible control for the latest high-performance CPUs.
+The IC can be programmed as a two-, three- or four-phase buck controller, and the per-phase switching frequency can be as high as 1.2 MHz.
 Combined with external gate drivers and power components, the controller implements a compact, highly integrated multi-phase buck converter.

-Enhanced V^{2TM} control inherently compensates for variations in both line and load, and achieves current sharing between phases.
-This control scheme provides fast transient response, reducing the need for large banks of output capacitors and higher switching frequency.
+Enhanced $V^{2TM}$ control inherently compensates for variations in both line and load, and achieves current sharing between phases.
+This control scheme provides the industry's fastest transient response, reducing the need for large banks of output capacitors and higher switching frequency.